sam-caldwell/bibliography/README.md

 Add Flows

-- `add book --isbn` uses OpenLibrary; without ISBN it prompts for manual entry or uses provided hints.
+- `add book --isbn` attempts OpenLibrary first, then falls back in order to Google Books, Crossref REST, OCLC WorldCat (Classify), British National Bibliography (BNB) SPARQL, openBD (Japan), and the US Library of Congress.
+- `add book --name <title> --author <family, given> --lookup` attempts an online lookup (OpenLibrary→Google Books→Crossref).
+Without `--lookup`, it constructs a basic entry from flags.
 - `add article --doi` uses doi.org (CSL JSON).
 URL is set to `https://doi.org/<DOI>` and `accessed` is set.
 - `add article --url` fetches the page with a Chrome‑like User‑Agent and extracts OpenGraph/JSON‑LD/PDF metadata.
   - If the server responds 401 or 403, the CLI falls back to OpenAI to generate a citation (requires